 Tip #6 – Regularly schedule a professional carpet cleaning service.

 If you have pets who spend their time primarily indoors with you, your carpets may need cleaning at between 6 to 9 months.
 Pet hair, dirt, dander and whatever they’ve rolled in will find its way into the carpet fibre and settle.

 Sometimes you might not see a dirty patch but you may smell that unmistakable pet odour or, if you sit on the carpet, find your skin becoming irritated.
 A regular professional steam clean will remove all the built-up dirt buried in the carpet pile.

 Following these simple tips can help you get rid of any nasty dog smell at home.
 However, if the dog odour and stains on carpets and couches are proving to be hard to remove, call in the cleaning experts at Wizard.
-Our team provides professional steam carpet cleaning, couch and mattress cleaning.
+Our team provides professional steam carpet cleaning, couch, mattress cleaning and upholstery cleaning.
 We also use eco-friendly and pet-friendly products that will not harm the health of your family and your pets.